 2. Community First Choice (CFC) Option – this is a state plan option that provides services that enable a senior to live in their home independently rather than a nursing home facility.
 Assistance with daily living activities (cooking, light housecleaning, mobility, etc.), meal delivery, and home modifications, are available benefits.

 3. Assisted Living Program – Formerly called the Connecticut Home Care Program for Elders (CHCPE), this program provides assistance to aid elders in living at home, in assisted living, or in an adult foster care home.
 Benefits may include adult day care, home delivered meals, light housecleaning, minor home modifications, personal care assistance, and personal emergency response systems.

 4. Adult Family Living (AFL) – Similar to adult foster care, a senior moves in with a relative or friend (or vice versa) and the senior is provided supervision, personal care assistance, and transportation.
 This option, which is also called Caregiver Homes of Connecticut, pays caregivers for their services and is available via the PCA and CHCPE programs.

 How to Apply for Connecticut Medicaid

 Persons can apply online for any of the above mentioned Medicaid programs via the ConneCT website.
-Alternatively, persons can download an application or call the Department of Social Services (DSS) Benefits Center at 1-855-626-6632 to ask for an application to be mailed to them.
+Alternatively, persons can download an application or call the Department of Social Services (DSS) Client Information Line and Benefits Center at 1-855-626-6632 to ask for an application to be mailed to them.
 Persons can also call their local DSS office for additional Medicaid program information or to apply.
 In addition, one’s local Area Agency on Aging office may be helpful in providing additional program information or assisting with the application process.